TL;DR

 Choosing a white-label OTT platform becomes easier when you understand how to choose the best OTT streaming platform for your needs based on revenue goals scale and long-term control.

-Start With Your Revenue Model
+Start With Revenue Logic

-| Revenue Model | Required Platform Capability |
+| Model | Required Capability |

 | Subscription | Recurring billing and churn visibility |

-| Pay per view | Time limited access control |
+| Pay-per-view | Time-limited access control |

-| Ads | Server side ad insertion and reporting |
+| Ads | Server-side ad insertion and reporting |

 | Hybrid | Flexible pricing rules |